taltech-coding/javadoc/oopThis.rst

 		this.name = name;
   		// this.id is a private variable specific to the object, while id by it self is an argument.
 		this.id = id;
-		// The argument name tag, does not overlap with the variable name tagName,
+		// The argument name tag does not overlap with the variable name tagName,
 		// 	so there is no need to use this.tagName, however you can use it. tagName = tag
 		// We can also use this. on methods to specify that we are using this objects methods. this.initializegrades(grade);
-  		// but there are no need use this. in order to use the objects methods.
+  		// but there is no need use this in order to use the objects methods.
 		enroll();
   	}